HetDholariya3/marksheet/README.md

 # 🎓 Student Marksheet Management System

-A desktop GUI application built with Python (Tkinter) and MySQL to manage student records, including subject-wise marks, and generate result summaries with pass/fail status and percentage.

-# 🎓 Student Marksheet Management System

 This project is a GUI-based Python application using Tkinter and MySQL to manage student marksheets.

 ## Features